shrinerb/gsod/README.md

 Shrine is a Ruby library (a Ruby library is called a gem) used in Ruby web applications to handle file uploads and manage the file in the application.
 Shrine was created by @janko to address various issues in the other file attachment gems and you can read about it in his [announcement of Shrine](https://twin.github.io/introducing-shrine/).
 We are a small team of 3 that maintain and support Shrine.

-## For Students
+## For Technical Writers

 Please familarize yourself with the [technical writer guide](https://developers.google.com/season-of-docs/docs/tech-writer-guide) for GSoD.

-Proposals should include the project idea (see [idea list](#project-ideas) below), scope, breakdown of timeline, and answers to our questions listed in the [Student Application Guide](#student-application-guideline) below.
+Proposals should include the project idea (see [idea list](#project-ideas) below), scope, breakdown of timeline, and answers to our questions listed in the [Technical Writer Application Guide](#technical-writer-application-guideline) below.

 We are open to hearing your feedback and ideas as well.